TheArtificial/theartificial.nl/source/blog/2014-07-08-graduation.md

 author: carol
 ---

 Last week, three of the Netherlands’ finest design institutions handed diplomas to a fresh batch of talent.
 READMOREThe newly graduated students of the Sandberg Instituut, The Gerrit Rietveld Academie, and Werkplaats Typografie showcased the results of their studies before moving to the next chapter of their careers.
-Unfortunately, my time at each show was limited to an hour–-not nearly enough time to delve deep into the exceptional work shown, but the exhibitions were an explicit summation of each school’s approach and specialties, and there was a lot to be inspired by.
+I found that the exhibitions were an explicit summation of each school’s approach and specialties, and there was a lot to be inspired by.

 # The Sandberg Instituut: Dialetheia
 The [Sandberg Instituut](http://sandberg.nl/) is the graduate program at the Gerrit Rietveld Academie, known for their use of media and dedication to experimental design.
 This year's "think tank for visual strategies" was comprised of nine graduates from around Europe.
 The show entitled “Dialetheia”, meaning something that is simultaneously true and not true, was exhibited in the back of Tolhuistuin at Framer Framed.